Brian-Egan/pm_swipe_cells/README.md

 - **Optional**

-    + *Arguments*: Arguments to be passed to the action.
+    + *arguments*: Arguments to be passed to the action.
 Use a hash if multiple.

         * **If no argument is set, but your cell action takes a single parameter, the cell will be passed to your action (see `remove` example)